linode/docs/docs/guides/networking/diagnostics/check-linux-ports-in-use/index.md

 tags: ["networking","linux"]
 modified_by:
   name: Linode
-title: "Check Open Ports Linux via Netstat Listening and More | Linode"
+title: "Check Open Ports Linux using Netstat Listening and More | Linode"
 h1_title: "How to Check Which Ports Are in Use on Your Linux System"
 contributor:
   name: Martin Heller